 Click here for the semester wise curriculum.

-B.Tech in Computer Science and MS by Research in Exact Humanities (5 year Dual Degree Program)
+B.Tech in Computer Science and Master of Science in Exact Humanities by Research (5 year Dual Degree Program)*

 1. About the Program: This dual-degree program is designed to cultivate frontiers of knowledge that are common to computer science and humanities.
 Humanities, a body of knowledge encompassing both arts and social sciences, are undergoing deep changes due to rapid growth of digital technology.
 Computer science, with its expanding applicability, is also seeking humanities for its own development.
 This program is one of the recent global initiatives underway specifically to nurture trans-disciplinary confluence between the two.
 This confluence is opening challenging research and technology development opportunities.